Skip to content

 r-env

-r-env is an Apptainer container including R and RStudio Server, and several other features to facilitate their use.
+r-env provides R and RStudio Server, and several other features to facilitate their use.
+It runs in an Apptainer container.

 Available